Skip to the content

 How this impacts your business

 Businesses which identify and support working carers benefit from greater staff engagement, improved retention and increased productivity, boosting their bottom line.
 Centrica, one of the founding members of Employers for Carers, has experienced estimated yearly savings of £1.8 million through reduced unplanned absences.
-As a consequence of effective carer policies and practice, they calculated a further £1.3 million per annum in retention savings.
+As a consequence of effective carer policies and practice, they calculated a further £1.3 million in retention savings.

 With 90% of working carers being 30 plus – employees in their prime employment years – by better supporting carers organisations could save up to £4.8 billion a year in unplanned absences and a further £3.4 billion in improved employee retention.